AustinHellerRepo/WaveFunctionCollapse/wave-function-collapse/crates.io_README.md

 To use this framework, you will first want to determine the following:
 - What is the type of your node states?
   - An enum because there are only specific states?
-  - A String because it may be unknown at compile time?
+  - A UUID String because it may be unknown at compile time?
   - A u64 because it is a reference to an identifier in a database?
 - What does your graph of nodes look like?
   - Is it a flat grid like a checkerboard?